Incentivizing Quality Text Generation via Statistical Contracts: Cost-Robust Contracts

 Informally, our main theoretical result shows that optimal cost-robust contracts are optimal hypothesis tests up to scaling, where the scaler depends on the risk measure which the test optimizes.
 Our approach can be applied to several notions of optimality, and each optimality criterion for contracts corresponds to a different optimality criterion for hypothesis tests.
 Specifically, we derive the correspondence for min-budget and min-pay optimality of contracts.
 Formally (recall Definition~\ref{def:statistical_contract}):

 \begin{theorem}[Optimal cost-robust contracts] For every contract setting with distribution matrix $F$ and an upper bound $b$ on the (unknown) costs, let $\psi^*_{R}$ (resp., $\psi^*_{\rho}$) be the minimax sum-optimal (ratio-optimal) test with risk $R^*$ ($\rho^*)$ among all composite hypothesis tests for $\Set{F_k}_{k=1}^{n-1}$, $\Set{F_n}$.
-Then: \begin{itemizecompact} \item The \emph{sum}-optimal statistical contract $B^*_{R}(b)\cdot \psi^*_{R}$ is $b$-cost-robust with \emph{budget} $b/(1-R^*)$, and has the lowest budget among all $b$-cost-robust contracts; \item The \emph{ratio}-optimal statistical contract $B^*_{\rho}(b)\cdot \psi^*_{\rho}$ is $b$-cost-robust with \emph{expected total payment} $b/(1-\rho^*)$, and has the lowest expected total payment among all $b$-cost-robust contracts. \end{itemizecompact} \end{theorem}
+Then: \begin{itemizecompact} \item The \emph{sum}-optimal statistical contract $B^*_{R}(b)\cdot \psi^*_{R}$ is $b$-cost-robust with \emph{budget} $b/(1-R^*)$, and has the lowest budget among all $b$-cost-robust contracts. \item The \emph{ratio}-optimal statistical contract $B^*_{\rho}(b)\cdot \psi^*_{\rho}$ is $b$-cost-robust with \emph{expected total payment} $b/(1-\rho^*)$, and has the lowest expected total payment among all $b$-cost-robust contracts. \end{itemizecompact} \end{theorem}

 Table~\ref{table:theoretical_results} summarizes the contract vs.~test equivalences arising from Theorem~\ref{thm:main}.
-In the special case of contract settings combining (i)~a binary action space ($n=2$), (ii)~a tight upper bound ($c_n=b$), and (iii)~a zero-cost action ($c_1=0$), the first half of \Cref{thm:main} recovers a recently-discovered correspondence between hypothesis testing and (non-cost-robust) two-action min-budget contracts~\citep[Theorem 2]{saig2023delegated}.
+In the special case of contract design settings combining (i)~a binary action space ($n=2$), (ii)~a zero-cost action ($c_1=0$), and (iii)~a tight upper bound ($b=c_2$), the first half of \Cref{thm:main} recovers a recently-discovered correspondence between hypothesis testing and (non-cost-robust) two-action min-budget contracts~\citep[Theorem 2]{saig2023delegated}.
 Theorem~\ref{thm:main} is more general since it applies to any number of actions as well as to the standard min-pay objective.
 Thus, Theorem~\ref{thm:main} can also be seen as extending the interpretable format of optimal contracts for binary-action settings beyond two actions.